Trojan295/personal-page/content/posts/20201012-gaming-on-linux.md

 ## Is gaming on Linux possible?

-*tldr; Yes, it it!
+*tldr; Yes, it is!
 In many cases the user experience is like on Windows!*

 The biggest issue I had with switching completely to a Linux based OS were games.
 Game studios do not really care about Linux support, as the market share for this OS is around 2%.
 Moreover, OpenGL, the graphics library supported in Linux, is not developer friendly, so they did not want to use it.
 Of course, there are some games with a native port, like the Total Wars and Tomb Raider series, but this is a minority.